QuentinRa/blog.quentinra.dev/proj/uml/use/index.md

 **Note** that this diagram is not taking into account the timeline, like you **can't** represent the fact that an action will be done after another one.
-If you think you can then you are doing it wrong.
+If you think you can, then you are doing it wrong.
 Check the sequence diagram if you want to take into account the timeline.